Personnel Security Clearances: Plans Needed to Fully Implement and Oversee Continuous Evaluation of Clearance Holders

 ODNI generally concurred with this recommendation.
 This recommendation is no longer valid because ODNI, in coordination with the Office of Personnel Management, has implemented Trusted Workforce (TW) 2.0 policy that replaces periodic reinvestigations with Continuous Vetting.
 Specifically, as of September 30, 2021, the national security workforce was required to enroll in a TW 1.25 continuous vetting capability and by September 30, 2022, this population was required to be enrolled into a TW 1.5 CV capability.
 Enrollment in TW 1.25 allowed for the deferral of periodic reinvestigations, and enrollment in TW 1.5 satisfied the requirement of a periodic reinvestigation, according to Trusted Workforce 2.0 policies.

 ODNI generally concurred with this recommendation.
 Since 2017, ODNI has collected metrics and held working group discussions with some agencies about the resource impact of continuous evaluation.
 However, as of February 2023, ODNI has not systematically assessed the impact or developed a plan to address the effects of implementing continuous evaluation on agencies' resources.
-To fully implement this recommendation, ODNI will need to systematically assess the effects of continuous evaluation on agency resources and developed a plan, with implementing agencies, to address those effects.
+In June 2024, ODNI stated that the Performance Accountability Council had addressed this recommendation in the Federal Personnel Vetting Performance Management Standards Implementation Guidance.
+However, the guidance did not discuss an assessment of the effects of implementing continuous evaluation on agencies' resources, nor did it indicate that ODNI had developed a plan in consultation with implementing agencies to address these effects.
+Without understanding the full scope of resource requirements, ODNI cannot develop a comprehensive plan in response.
+To fully implement this recommendation, ODNI needs to systematically assess the effects of continuous evaluation on agency resources and developed a plan, with implementing agencies, to address those effects.